-Inheritance litigation often turns on a person’s claimed “status” as a family member.
-Past examples include challenges to a person’s claimed status as a descendant: for example, are you a pretermitted child (click here), or an adopted adult (click here, here), or an adopted-away child (click here), or a descendant by blood (click here), or a posthumously conceived child (click here); or challenges to a person’s claimed status as a parent: for example, are you a “legally” recognized father (click here); or challenges to a person’s claimed status as a spouse: for example, are you “legally” married (click here, here).
+Inheritance litigation often turns on a person’s claimed “status” as a decedent’s family member.
+Examples of this kind of litigation include challenges to a person’s claimed status as a pretermitted child, or an adopted adult, or an adopted-away child, or a descendant by blood, or a posthumously conceived child, or a “legally” recognized father, or a “legally” married spouse.

 In most of these cases a claimant doesn’t have to litigate his or her status until after someone dies.
 Which means your statute of limitations clock doesn’t start ticking until the moment of death.
 Not so with paternity actions.